cryostatio/cryostat-legacy/README.md

 The `run.sh` script can be used to spin up a `podman` container of the Container JFR Client, running alone but set up so that it is able to introspect itself with JFR.
-This can be achieved by doing `sh run.sh -it` and then typing `connect localhost` into the client shell that appears.
-When running in this container, all three execution modes described above are still available and accessible using the same mthods.
+This can be achieved by doing `sh run.sh -it`.

 There are six network-related environment variables that the client checks during its runtime: